Canakinumab: History

+Nonetheless, David Goff, director of the division of cardiovascular sciences at the National Heart, Lung and Blood Institute claimed the "public health impact potential is really substantial", and estimated that in the United States 3 million people might benefit from the drug.

+Further analysis on data from CANTOS showed a significant (1/3-2/3) reduction in lung cancer incidence and mortality in the treatment group.

-In August 2023, the FDA approved canakinumab for the symptomatic treatment of adults with gout flares in whom nonsteroidal anti-inflammatory drugs (NSAIDs) and colchicine are contraindicated, are not tolerated, or do not provide an adequate response, and in whom repeated courses of corticosteroids are not appropriate based on three studies.
+In August 2023, the FDA approved canakinumab for the symptomatic treatment of adults with gout flares in whom nonsteroidal anti-inflammatory drugs (NSAIDs) and colchicine are contraindicated, are not tolerated, or do not provide an adequate response, and in whom repeated courses of corticosteroids are not appropriate, based on three studies.